The Quiet Work | David McQueen

 Written for leaders carrying real accountability.

-You lead people, capital, or consequence — and most leadership content is too thin for the decisions you’re actually making.
+You lead people, capital, or hold significant responsibility and most leadership content is too thin for the decisions you are actually making.

-You value precision, not performance.
-And you’re done pretending the answer is somewhere obvious.
+You value precision and you are done pretending the answer is somewhere obvious.

 Free access to start.